dpano/ai-anonymizer/README.md

 ## Features

-- **Robust PII Detection**: Built-in patterns for Emails, Phone Numbers, Credit Cards, SSN, IBAN, UUIDs, IP addresses, Paths, and more.
+- **Robust PII Detection**: Built-in patterns for Emails, Phone Numbers, Credit Cards, SSN, IBAN, UUIDs, IP addresses, File Paths (code-safe for HTML/XML), Domains, Secrets (Hex), Usernames, and IDs.
 - **Custom Word Masking**: Define specific project names, brand names, or internal identifiers to be masked.
 - **Exclusion/Allow-list**: Prevent specific strings (like `mission_id`) from being masked even if a substring (like `mission`) is in the custom words list.
 - **Reversible Anonymization**: Easily de-anonymize AI responses back to their original form using the saved mapping.
-- **Project-Based Isolation**: Organize your work into different projects, each with its own isolated mapping, custom words, and exclusions.
+- **Project-Based Isolation & Portability**: Organize work into projects with isolated mappings.
+Export and import mappings as JSON files for backup or sharing.
 - **Multi-Layer Persistence**:
   - **Server-side**: Mappings are saved to `mapping_state.json`.
   - **Client-side**: Custom words and exclusions are saved to browser `localStorage` per project.